 Support for Women, by Women

-WomenHeart Houston – a WomenHeart patient support group – provides peer-to-peer patient support and education for women living with heart disease
+WomenHeart Houston is a support group providing peer-to-peer patient support and education for women living with heart disease

 .
 This kind of support is crucial to a woman’s recovery and well being, and that of her family.
 The national coalition, WomenHeart, has found that through its peer-led networks, women are better able to make well-informed decisions about their health and care based upon the educational programming and emotional support these networks provide.

-The Texas Heart Institute – a proud member of WomenHeart’s National Hospital Alliance
+Texas Heart® Institute (THI) at CHI St. Luke’s Health-Baylor St. Luke’s – a proud member of WomenHeart’s National Hospital Alliance

-program – has partnered with WomenHeart to support women cardiac patients by serving as the host site for the WomenHeart Houston network.
+program – has partnered with WomenHeart to support women cardiac patients by serving as the host site for the WomenHeart Houston chapter.
+Meetings are free of charge and open to all, regardless of where treatment is received.

 Meet the WomenHeart Houston Champions